Seymour Schulich: Biography

 Schulich was raised in a Jewish family in Montreal, Quebec.
 He graduated from McGill University with a BSc in 1961 and an MBA from the Desautels Faculty of Management in 1965.
 He earned the Chartered Financial Analyst designation from the University of Virginia in 1969.

-He is married to Tanna and they live in Willowdale, a neighbourhood of Toronto.
+Schulich is married to Tanna and they live in Willowdale, a neighbourhood of Toronto.
 They have two daughters and four grandchildren.

 Career

-His first job was at Shell Oil Company.
-From 1968 to 1990, he worked at Beutel, Goodman & Company Ltd., a pension fund management company which manages in excess of $10.6 billion CAD (as of 2003), becoming president and vice-chairman.
+Schulich's first job was at Shell.
+From 1968 to 1990, he worked at Beutel, Goodman & Company, an asset management company which manages in excess of $43 billion CAD (as of 2023), becoming president and vice-chairman.

-In 1978, Schulich, along with partner Pierre Lassonde, helped pioneer the concept of royalty payments in the mining industry: their Franco-Nevada and Euro-Nevada companies discovered some precious minerals, but their royalty arrangements allowed them to gain ownership stakes in some of the world’s most profitable mines.
+In 1978, Schulich, along with partner Pierre Lassonde, helped pioneer the concept of royalty payments in the mining industry: their Franco-Nevada and Euro-Nevada companies discovered some precious minerals, but their royalty arrangements allowed them to gain ownership stakes in some of the world's most profitable mines.
 A $1,000 investment in Franco-Nevada's stock in 1983 was worth $1.2 million in 2002, equivalent to a 40% average annual rate of return.
-In 2002, Franco-Nevada merged with Normandy Mining Limited of Australia and Newmont Mining Corporation, creating the largest gold mining company in the world, Newmont Mining Corporation.
+In 2002, Franco-Nevada merged with Normandy Mining of Australia and Newmont, creating the largest gold mining company in the world, Newmont.
 Schulich was Director of Newmont Mining and Chairman of its merchant banking division from 2002-2007.

 In 2007, Schulich published a book titled Get Smarter: Life and Business Lessons.